raeginez/railsproject/README.md

 As we deployed our app on Heroku's platform, we chose to use PostgreSQL for our production database.

 When setting up our database we had to add our credentials into our database.yml file.

+Our website allows a user to add, edit or delete an item online (through Heroku's platform).
+These changes are then updated in our production database where we can view and keep track of any changes made.

 ### (8) Describe the architecture of your App.